ben2rouse/ALA-Bible/README.md

 - Add or edit verses in `src/data/verses.json`.
 Each verse has an `id`, `reference`, and `versions` map.
 - This intentionally has no authentication or progress tracking.

+Deployment note: This line exists solely as a trivial change to trigger a new GitHub Pages deploy.